Quispamsis Program Rates

 “It is only looking back now that I realize how fortunate I was to grow up with the freedom to explore the outdoors!
 The majority of my childhood memories are filled with stories of my 3 brothers and I playing outside…. where the sticks became swords, the trees became swings and, on a double dare, worms were a snack!”

-- Tir na nOg Forest School – Saint John
+Tír na nÓg Forest School – Saint John & Quispamiss

-Elizabeth is a Forest School Practitioner, animal-lover, aunt to two nephews and a genuine nature enthusiast.
+Elizabeth is a teacher, Forest School Practitioner, animal-lover, aunt to two nephews and a genuine nature enthusiast.

 Elizabeth grew up in Calgary, AB and was very active from a young age.
 She spent 16 years as a competitive swimmer, many of those years competing at a National level and traveling around the world.
 She spent her winters skiing with her family in the Rocky Mountains, and two weeks of every summer at Osoyoos Lake in British Columbia.
 Elizabeth remembers spending much of her childhood outside, instilling in her a passion to bring children outdoors.

-Since retiring from the life of an elite athlete, Elizabeth discovered a love for hiking, yoga, horseback riding, dog sledding, canoeing, cross-country skiing, gardening, rock climbing, and exploring the woods with her dog, Rain.
+Since retiring from the life of an elite athlete, Elizabeth discovered a love for hiking, yoga, horseback riding, dog sledding, snowshoeing, canoeing, cross-country skiing, dirt biking and exploring the many wonderful trails around the Maritimes with her dog, Rain.
 Elizabeth has lived in three different provinces and has worked in a multitude of unique outdoor environments.
-In Alberta she volunteered at a dog sledding company in the Rocky Mountains ; in Ucluelet, BC she worked for a zipline adventure company and enjoyed the beautiful forests of the West Coast.
+In Alberta she volunteered at a dog sledding company in the Rocky Mountains ; in Ucluelet, BC she worked for a zipline adventure company and enjoyed the beautiful rainforests of the West Coast.
 After a couple of years near the ocean, she moved across the country to Fredericton, NB to begin her Bachelor of Education degree at UNB.
 Her grandfather frequently told her that she would make an excellent teacher, and his unwavering faith helped her to complete the degree with Honors.
 While working on her Education degree, Elizabeth also completed her Montessori preschool/kindergarten diploma.
 It was during this time that Elizabeth discovered the incredible ‘Waldkindergarten’ forest schools in Europe and from then on, she started dreaming of someday working in an outdoor program; sharing her love of the outdoors and inspiring children’s love of learning through play and exploration in nature.

-Elizabeth is proud to be part of such a wonderful group of Forest School educators and excited to be going into our 3rd year at the Tír na nÓg Forest Schools in Saint John and Quispamsis!
+Elizabeth is proud to be part of such a wonderful group of Forest School educators and excited to be going into the 5th year of Tír na nÓg Forest Schools in Saint John and Quispamsis!

-Jessica was born and raised on a small dairy farm in Pearsonville, approximately 20 minutes out of Sussex, New Brunswick .
+Jessica was born and raised on her family dairy farm in Pearsonville, New Brunswick .
 When she was 16, Jess started working at Lisa's Playhouse as a summer job.
 It didn't take long to know that working with children was what she wanted to pursue!
-After graduating from High School she moved to Charlottetown, PEI where she attended Holland College in the Early Childhood Care and Education Program.
+After graduating from High School, she moved to Charlottetown, PEI where she attended Holland College in the Early Childhood Care and Education Program.
 While studying there, she had several placements working with childcare programs, preschool, kindergarten, after-school and family resource programs.
 After her diploma, Jess studied a Bachelor of Child and Family Studies at the University of Prince Edward Island.
 During her degree program, she focused on older children and families and did placements in group homes as well as the adolescent psychiatric unit at the Charlottetown hospital.

 After Jess graduated from UPEI, she moved to the beautiful Rocky Mountains in Alberta and made Jasper her home.
 While working for the childcare center in the town of Jasper, she fell in love with hiking and enjoyed discovering a whole new and unique environment.

-Jessica now lives back on her family farm just outside Sussex and enjoys camping, working in the sugar bush, raising orphaned lambs, hiking and exploring with her Border Collie dogs, Bell and Ritz.
-She is proud to be a part of the Tír na nÓg team and the movement to get children back outside!
+Jessica now lives back on her family farm just outside Sussex and enjoys camping, working in the sugar bush, raising orphaned lambs, hiking and exploring with her Border Collies, Bell and Ritz.
+She is proud to be a part of the Tír na nÓg team and part of the movement to get children back outside!

 “Teaching children about the natural world should be treated as one of the most important events in their lives.” – Thomas Berry